finos/perspective/docs/md/concepts.md

 For language-specific guidance, API documentation, or quick-start user guides, use the sidebar to find the documentation for the language of choice.
-Though the way these concepts operate in practice may vary slightly across different languages based on nuance, the concepts documented here hold true across all implementations of the Perspective library.
+Though the way these concepts operate in practice may vary slightly across different languages, the concepts documented here hold true across all implementations of the Perspective library.

 <!--truncate-->